Business Term Loans, 2026 Guide

 Red Flags and Traps in Online Business Lending

-The most common trap in online business lending is a daily or weekly repayment schedule that pulls fixed amounts from your account regardless of how your revenue is performing.
-A daily ACH debit on a $150,000 loan can withdraw $600 to $900 per business day — a cash flow shock that catches many borrowers off guard after the first month.
+A daily ACH debit on a $150,000 loan can withdraw $600 to $900 per business day.
+This cash flow shock catches many borrowers off guard.

-Loan stacking — taking out multiple online loans at the same time from different lenders — is another fast path to financial distress.
-Each lender's daily or weekly payment gets drawn from the same bank account, and the combined drain can easily exceed what the business generates in a given week.
+Loan stacking, taking multiple online loans at the same time, is another fast path to distress.
+Each lender's daily or weekly payment gets drawn from the same bank account.

-Factor rate products hide their cost in plain sight: a 1.35 factor rate on $100,000 looks like a $35,000 fee, but at daily payments over 12 months the equivalent APR is often above 60%.
-Always ask a lender to quote you the cost as an APR before signing anything.
+But at daily payments over 12 months the equivalent APR often exceeds 60%.
+Always ask a lender to quote the cost as APR.

 Compare vetted online business term loan offers in one place.

-Get matched with legitimate lenders offering true term loans — no factor rate confusion, no daily payment traps.
+Get matched with legitimate lenders offering true term loans, no factor rate confusion, no daily payment traps.

 Check My Options →